-- In the current analysis of the ongoing Phase 2 CHAPTER-1 open-label extension study, deucrictibant 40 mg/day was well-tolerated, with no safety signals observed. - Results of this analysis provide evidence that during treatment with deucrictibant 40 mg/day: - Following early-onset reduction, attack rate remained low through >1.5 years. - An early-onset reduction of attack rate in participants switching from placebo to deucrictibant 40 mg/day in the OLE comparable to that in participants initiating deucrictibant in the RCT was observed. - Rate of "moderate and severe" attacks, and attacks treated with on-demand medication remained low. - Results of the ongoing CHAPTER-1 open-label extension study provide further evidence on the long-term safety and efficacy of deucrictibant for prevention of HAE attacks and support further development of deucrictibant as a potential prophylactic therapy for HAE.
+- In the current analysis of the ongoing Phase 2 CHAPTER-1 open-label extension study, deucrictibant 40 mg/day was well tolerated, with no safety signals observed. - Results of this analysis provide evidence that during treatment with deucrictibant 40mg/day: - Following early-onset reduction, attack rate remained low through >1.5 years. - An early-onset reduction of attack rate in participants switching from placebo to deucrictibant 40 mg/day in the OLE comparable to that in participants initiating deucrictibant in the RCT was observed. - Rates of "moderate and severe" attacks and attacks treated with on-demand medication were reduced during the RCT and remained low in the OLE. - Approximately 80% of participants achieved at least a 90% reduction in attack rate relative to RCT study baseline and 55.2% were attack-free in the OLE. - Results of the ongoing CHAPTER-1 open-label extension study provide further evidence on the long-term safety and efficacy of deucrictibant for prevention of HAE attacks and support further development of deucrictibant as a potential prophylactic therapy for HAE.